DidiDodson/tea_api/README.md

 ## Architecture

 This app was built using a service-oriented architecture.
-This backend part of the app is responsible for exposing data for the front-end to consume and display to our end users.
+This backend part of the app is responsible for exposing data for the frontend to consume and display to end users.

 ## Schema